 - Slip your accent strand (green in my case) through the middle of your cane where you’d like to place the bow.

 - Knot it securely in front, flip and knot at the back (a little extra security), then flip and knot again at the front.

 - Trim to even the ends, if needed.

 Additional Toy Making Help and Information

 As noted above, the detailed instructions for weaving spiral tug toys are available in our archives.
 Because of the questions we’ve received over the years, we’ve also updated this DIY candy cane dog tug toy post with added photos and so that you can see the difference weaving methods can make to the shape and size of the finished candy cane tug toys.
+Hop down to the pawnote at the ned of the post below for extra information and examples, if needed.
 Helpful information is also available in our tug toy FAQs, tips, and troubleshooting mini-series:

 Pawnote: Additional Examples, Options, and Explanations

 To help with common questions, I’ve added this pawnote to our DIY candy cane dog tug toy post.
 Three new candy canes were made using different sizing methods.
 There are step-by-step photos for each, as well as side-by-side comparison photos so that you can see the difference the methods make to the shape and size of the finished tugs.
 These candy canes are yellow and blue because I had ample fleece in those colours in my craft stash.
 Plus, blue and yellow are great colours for dog vision.